Overview

 obligation to replace the borrowed securities at a later date.

-Short selling allows the investor to profit from declines in market prices to the extent such decline
+Short selling allows the investor to profit from declines in market prices to the extent such decline exceeds

-instrument creates the risk of a theoretical loss equal to the par value of the underlying instrument, thus
+the risk of a theoretical loss equal to the par value of the underlying instrument, thus increasing the cost to

-increasing the cost to you of buying those securities to cover the short position.
+you of buying those securities to cover the short position.

 There can be no assurance that you will be able to maintain the ability to borrow securities sold short.
+There

-position could itself cause the price of the securities to rise further, thereby exacerbating the loss.
+could itself cause the price of the securities to rise further, thereby exacerbating the loss.

 ITEM 9 – DISCIPLINARY INFORMATION

-BTAM and none of its management persons has been or are currently the subject of (i) any criminal or
+BTAM and none of its management persons has been or are currently the subject of (i) any criminal or civil

-of BTAM as your investment adviser.
+your investment adviser.

 ITEM 10 – OTHER FINANCIAL INDUSTRY ACTIVITIES AND AFFILIATIONS